UnicornOfCodes/releasy-api/README.md

 For install dependencies :

-    composer install
+    $ composer install

 You need to create your .env.local with .env and modify with your parameters.

-For create a database and install migrations :
+To create a database and install migrations :

-    php bin/console doctrine:database:create
+    $ php bin/console doctrine:database:create
-    php bin/console doctrine:migrations:migrate
+    $ php bin/console doctrine:migrations:migrate

+To generate SSL keys for JWT Token :

+    $ php bin/console lexik:jwt:generate-keypair

-After that, you can use this command for run this Api :
+After that, you can use this command to run this Api :

-    symfony serve
+    $ symfony serve

 You can access to Swagger Api from this link : http://localhost:8000/api.